Naso (parashah): Numbers chapter 5

-The Mishnah taught that if one stole from another something worth a perutah (the minimum amount of significant value) and the thief nonetheless swore that the thief did not do so, the thief was obliged to take restitution to the victim even if the thief needed to go as far as Media (in what is now Iran).
+The Mishnah taught that if a thief stole something worth a perutah (the minimum amount of significant value) and the thief nonetheless swore falsely that the thief did not do so, the thief was obliged to take restitution to the victim even if the thief needed to go as far as Media (in what is now Iran).
 The thief could not give restitution to the victim's son or agent, but the thief could give it to an agent of the court.
-If the victim died, the thief had to restore it to the victim's heirs.
+If the victim died, the thief had to give it to the victim's heirs.